Flaggen_Fahnen_International

 History

-The language requirements in history are generally determined by the respective specialisations chosen in the degree programme.
+The language requirements in history are generally determined by the respective specializations chosen in the degree program.

 Computer Science

-Computer Science is a bilingual degree programme, some lectures are held in English.
+Computer Science is a bilingual degree program, some lectures are held in English.
 Consequently, all applicants must submit proof of English proficiency at B2 level.

 IT Security / Information Engineering

-IT Security / Information Engineering is a bilingual degree programme, some lectures are held in English.
+IT Security / Information Engineering is a bilingual degree program, some lectures are held in English.
 Consequently, all applicants must submit proof of English proficiency at B2 level.

 Japanese studies